Stabilization of Age-Structured Competing Populations: Stability With Nonzero

-Due to the exponentially decaying, $G_i$-bounded nature of $\delta_i$, the terms $\Pi_i(x_i)$ in the feedback law \eqref{eq-controller-original-variables} can be replaced by the signals $\ln\frac{y_i(t)}{\int_0^A q_i(a) x_i^\ast(a)da}$, which employ the output measurements $y_i(t)$ and where the error of this substitution is bounded by the exponentially decaying $\delta_i$.
-As long as the output kernel functions $q_i(a)$ and the equilibrium profiles $x_i^\ast(a)$ are known, an observer is not needed (nor is it usable, due to the lack of observability of $\psi_i$).
-The substitution of $\Pi_i(x_i)$ by $\ln\frac{y_i(t)}{\int_0^A q_i(a) x_i^\ast(a)da}$ of course affects the estimate \eqref{eq:Omegac}, \eqref{eq:constraints} of the region of attraction.
-But local asymptotic stability holds, due to \eqref{eq-delta-Gi} and \eqref{eq:dini_g}.
+The consequence of Proposition~\ref{prop:local-exponential-stability} is that, as long as the output kernel functions $q_i(a)$ and the equilibrium profiles $x_i^\ast(a)$ are known, an observer is not needed (nor is it usable, due to the lack of observability of $\psi_i$).
+The substitution of $\Pi_i(x_i)$ by $y_i(t)/y_i^*$ of course affects the estimate \eqref{eq:Omegac}, \eqref{eq:constraints} of the region of attraction but the linearization is exponentially stable.

+Proposition~\ref{prop:local-exponential-stability} establishes the exponential stability of the closed-loop system in the $(\eta_1,\eta_2,\psi_1,\psi_2)$ representation.
+But how about the linearization of the closed-loop system \eqref{eq:sys}, \eqref{eq-static-out-fbk} in the original $(x_1,x_2)$ variables, at the equilibrium $(x_1^*, x_2^*)$?
+One can establish the exponential stability (e.s.) of the linearization using, for the left side of the e.s. estimate, the relation \eqref{eq:solution-x} and approximating it as $x_i(a,t)-x_i^*(a) \approx x_i^*(0)(\eta_i(t)+\psi_i(t-a))$, and, for the right side of the e.s. estimate, the relations \eqref{eq:system-trafo} linearly approximated in terms of the initial conditions $x_i(a,0)-x_i^*(a)$.
+However, the latter step leads to complicated expressions on the e.s. estimate's right-hand side, and we forego the development of the claim of the e.s. of the linearization of \eqref{eq:sys}, \eqref{eq-static-out-fbk}.